 Some people with speech problems, particularly articulation disorders, may also

 loss can affect how people reproduce the sounds they hear.
 Certain birth defects,

-passages), and also might have problems with other structures needed for speech, including
+might have problems with other structures needed for speech, including the lips, teeth,

 Some speech problems, like stuttering, can run in families.
 But in some cases,